unexpectedpanda/retool/readme.md

 ## Installation
 Retool requires [Python 3](https://www.python.org/) with `pip`.

-You'll need to install dependencies with pip.
+You'll need to install dependencies with `pip` before using Retool.
 To do so, open Terminal, Command Prompt, or whatever the CLI is on your system, and type:

 ```python
 pip install bs4